Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

 - This block loops through the stored messages in the session state.
 - For each message, we use `st.chat_message()` to display the message by its role (either `"user"` or `"assistant"`).

 Next, let's capture user input using `st.chat_input()`.
-This is where users can type their message to the chatbot.
+This is where users can type their message to the chatbot (this section doesn't need to be added to the code, add the next code section below instead).

 ```jac
     if prompt := st.chat_input("What is up?") {